wailsapp/wails/v3/wep/README.md

 - **Show Support**: Agreement with the proposal should be indicated by adding a thumbs-up emoji to the PR.
 The more thumbs-up emojis, the more likely the proposal will be accepted.
 - **Iterate**: Make changes to the proposal based on feedback.
 - **Agree on an Implementor**: To avoid stagnant proposals, we require someone agree to implement it.
 This could be the proposer.
+- **Ready for Review**: Once the proposal is ready for review, change the PR status to `Ready for Review`.

 ### 4. Final Decision